Home > Strategic Plan

 • Expand Discovery Base at Beaumont to serve more schools and students.

-• Utilize the STEM trailer on weekdays by serving outside groups at camps or off-site.
+• Utilize the STEM trailer to serve outside groups at camps or off-site on 30 additional weekdays at $150 per day.

 Strategic Priority #3: Elevated Local Branding, Awareness, and Community Impact